BCBA® Certification & Requirements: A Step-by-Step Guide

 These rules revolve around three areas:

-- Biennial Recertification.
+• Biennial Recertification.
 Every two years, BCBAs® must submit a recertification application.
-This includes a $215 fee and information about continuing education credits.
+This includes a $215 fee and meeting continuing education requirements.

 Continuing Education Requirements for BCBA® Certification

-Within every 2 year period following certification, BCBAs® must complete 32 continuing education units (CEUs).
-4 CEUs must revolve around ethics.
+Within every two-year period following certification, BCBAs® must complete 32 continuing education units (CEUs), 4 of which must be focused on ethics.
 BCBAs® in supervision roles must also complete 3 CEUs in supervision.

 Outside of that, BCBAs® are free to earn their CEUs through three types of activities: